phunware/maas-mapping-ios-sdk/Samples/MapScenarios/LandmarkRouting.md

 ## Sample - Turn By Turn

+This sample is configured almost the same as [TurnByTurnViewController.swift](./MapScenarios/Scenarios/TurnByTurnViewController.swift), except that it will utilize Landmark information in the route instructions, when available.

 ### Overview
-- Display turn-by-turn route instruction card on top of map.
+- Display turn-by-turn route instruction card on top of map, taking advantage of POIs and Waypoints configured as Landmarks.
 - Swipe turn-by-turn card to select a route instruction.

 ### Usage